How To Run 5k In 22 Minutes: Guide + Training Plan

 Strength Training

-Make sure you are fitting in core work, mobility exercises, and strength training workouts 2-3 times per week.
-Total-body strength training workouts help prevent injuries by correcting strength imbalances and building functional stability so that your body can handle the miles of running.
+Total-body strength training helps prevent injuries by correcting strength imbalances and building functional stability so that your body can handle the miles of running.

 A person doing a plank.